petecarapetyan/webappwriter/docs/explore/sweetSpot/index.md

 You can customize it, sure, but it's not a trivial affair like dropping in WordPress or Drupal themes would be.

 So I started coding up 18 or so Rocket themes.
-[Fins](/Rocket-themes/) They aren't very far along as themes go, but it at least exercises the process and helps us get started.
-Your reading the [**not-five38 theme**](/rocket-themes/not-five38/), now, such as it is.
 [Take a walk through...](/fins/thumbnails/)

 <hr>